Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 The output of the training process is a model file containing the optimized policy.
 This model file is a TensorFlow data graph containing the mathematical operations and the optimized weights selected during the training process.
-You can use the generated model file with in the Behaviors Parameters under your Agent in your Unity project to decide the best course of action for an agent.
+You can set the generated model file in the Behaviors Parameters under your Agent in your Unity project to decide the best course of action for an agent.

 Use the command `mlagents-learn` to train your agents.
 This command is installed